 - lots of other attractions in the region - Szczyrk is located in southern Poland which is the most interesting region in our country.

 In winter Szczyrk attracts skiers and snowboarders from all over Europe and in the summer it's a hiking paradise - there are lots of hiking trails in the area.
+The chairlifts and cable car work all year round.

 Table of contents